ipython/ipython/docs/source/interactive/shell.rst

 Directory management
 ====================

-Since each command passed by ipython to the underlying system is executed in a subshell which exits immediately, you can NOT use !cd to navigate the filesystem.
+Since each command passed by IPython to the underlying system is executed in a subshell which exits immediately, you can NOT use !cd to navigate the filesystem.